Fair Integral Network Flows: Acknowledgments.

-\paragraph{Acknowledgement} \ We thank A. J\"uttner and T. Maehara for illuminating the essence of the Newton--Dinkelbach algorithm.
+We thank A. J\"uttner and T. Maehara for illuminating the essence of the Newton--Dinkelbach algorithm.
+We are particularly grateful to the anonymous referees for their thoughtful suggestions, which provided a substantial help in forming the final version.
 This research was supported through the program ``Research in Pairs'' by the Mathematisches Forschungsinstitut Oberwolfach in 2019.
 The two weeks we could spend at Oberwolfach provided an exceptional opportunity to conduct particularly intensive research.
 The research was partially supported by the National Research, Development and Innovation Fund of Hungary (FK\_18) -- No. NKFI-128673, and by JSPS KAKENHI Grant Numbers JP26280004, JP20K11697.